|Title:||Head Coach; Defensive Coordinator|

-Mike Meifu enters his first season as offensive coordinator and offensive line coach after being hired in March of 2014.
+Mike Meifu enters his first season as the program's running game coordinator and offensive line coach after being hired in March of 2014.

 He comes to Southern Virginia by way of Snow College in Ephraim, Utah, where he served as co-offensive coordinator and tight ends coach this past season.